oat-sa/extension-tao-sync/README.md

 ### Scoping synchronization to a test center identifier

-To scope synchronization to test center orgId property the platform needs to register a test-center property.
-SyncService has also to register new synchronizers to process by organisation id.
+To be able to bind a synchronization to the organzition ID of a test center, the platform needs to register a `test-center` property.
+The SyncService has also to register new synchronizers to process by organisation id.

 ```bash
 $ sudo -u www-data php index.php '\oat\taoSync\scripts\tool\RegisterSyncServiceByOrgId'
 ```